smart-needle-manual/system_integration/setup_and_launch.md

 2. Remove the OpenIGTLink bridge currently used for ROS-Slicer communication
 3. Validate the accurcay of the updated workflow.

-#### *NOTE: The rest of this tutorial, including ROS2 version and installation directions, follows Linux-specific (Ubuntu 22.04) directions, but the general rules are applicable to other systems.
-Others are welcome to add directions for other systems to this document, but please include your contact information or links to relevant sources--and sections--for follow-up.*
+#### <p>*NOTE: The rest of this tutorial, including ROS2 version and installation directions, follows Linux-specific (Ubuntu 22.04) directions, but the general rules are applicable to other systems.
+Others are welcome to add directions for other systems to this document, but please include your contact information or links to relevant sources--and sections--for follow-up.*</p>

 ## Install and Source ROS2
 ### Installation: https://docs.ros.org/en/humble/Installation.html